Artists want labels.

 I started in the music industry almost 15 years ago.
 Working 4 jobs during my junior year at Drexel, I decided to double my class load and graduate early to get a head-start on the competition.

-I know what I can offer others & I’m passionate in making sure I pass on what I’ve learned.
-After two years of speaking engagements, engaging interviews, and finishing my first book, my mission to spread the message of self-care in the music industry is finally picking up traction.
+I’m passionate in making sure I pass on what I’ve learned.
+After two years of speaking engagements, engaging interviews, and finishing my first book, my mission to spread the message of self-care in the music industry is finally catching on with people who know deep down there’s got to be an easier way to do things.